 - Route 14: Downtown SLO to Cuesta College.
 Operates weekdays during Cuesta regular school days only.

 - Route 15: North Coast provides service from Morro Bay to Cayucos, Cambria, San Simeon and Hearst Castle.
 Operates seven days per week.
 Click here to see RTA schedules.

-South County Area Transit fixed-route service consists of bus routes, 21, 23 and 24 (as well as special trips to AG High School via Route #25 in the morning and evening).
-Click here for South County Area Transit schedules.
+South County Transit fixed-route service consists of bus routes, 21, 23 and 24 (as well as special trips to AG High School via Route #25 in the morning and evening).
+Click here for South County Transit schedules.

 The Americans with Disabilities Act (ADA) of 1990 provides protection for persons with disabilities in a number of areas, such as employment, public accommodations and transportation.
 The transportation elements of the ADA directed transit agencies to make their fixed route service fully accessible, while requiring transit agencies to also provide complementary paratransit service to individuals who are unable to use accessible fixed route service.
 Specifically, complementary paratransit service must be provided within ¾ miles of fixed routes during the same days and hours.

 The ADA permits trip schedulers to negotiate travel times one hour on either side of the requested time.
 RTA’s Runabout service is the complementary paratransit provider for all fixed route services in San Luis Obispo County.